-For many years, Botti traveled by ship with her family, friends and her dog, Maximilian "Maxi," a tri-color Cavalier King Charles Spaniel, to various islands of the Abaco Islands in the Bahamas.
-Their December 2018 trip was incredibly memorable and made a lasting, life-long impression.
+For many years, Botti traveled by ship with her family, friends and her dog, Maximilian "Maxi," a tri-color Cavalier King Charles Spaniel, to various islands of the Abaco Islands in the Ba-

 In 2019, when Hurricane Dorian struck and annihilated the islands, Botti felt a strong urge to do something to help with relief efforts.
 She came up with the idea of creating a children's picture book highlighting Maxi's adventures, travels and discovery of the islands.